ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

 What is the New API Stack?
 --------------------------

-In a nutshell, the new API stack is the result of re-writing from scratch RLlib's core APIs and reducing its user-facing classes from more than a dozen critical one to only a handful.
-When designing these new interfaces from the ground up, we strictly applied the following design principles:
+The new API stack is the result of re-writing from scratch RLlib's core APIs and reducing its user-facing classes from more than a dozen critical ones down to only a handful of classes.
+During the design of these new interfaces from the ground up, we strictly applied the following principles:

-* Always suppose a simple mental-model underlying a new API
+* Suppose a simple mental-model underlying the new APIs
 * Classes must be usable outside of RLlib
-* Always separate concerns as much as possible (in other word, always try to clearly answer: "WHAT should be done WHEN and by WHOM?")
+* Separate concerns as much as possible (in other words: Try to answer: "**WHAT** should be done **WHEN** and by **WHOM**?")
-* Offer more finegrained modularity, better interoperability, and friction-less pluggability of classes
+* Offer finegrained modularity, full interoperability, and friction-less pluggability of classes

-Applying these principles above, we were able to reduce the important "must-know" classes for the average RLlib user from 7 (old stack) to only 4 (new stack):
+Applying these principles above, we were able to reduce the important **must-know** classes for the average RLlib user from seven (on the old stack) to only four (on the new stack).
+Those **core** new API stack classes are:

 * RLModule (replaces ModelV2 and PolicyMap APIs)
 * Learner (replaces Policy and some of RolloutWorker)